vpavlin/example-nulecule-repo/README.md

 This repository contains a very simple Hello World python application packaged in a Docker container.
 It also contains a directory `nulecule` where application and deployment definition is stored.

+_I created this repository to provide an example of how the project carrying Nulecule can be structured and what information need to be provided._

 ## Build app

 To build the application you need 2 `docker build` calls: